Are you passionate about your life? Your job? Your hobbies? What are you passionate about? How do you incorporate those passions into your life?

 Cal: It’s appealing because it’s both simple and daring.
 It tells you that you have a calling, and if you can discover it and muster the courage to follow it, your working life will be fantastic.
 A big, bold move that changes everything: this is a powerful storyline.

 When I studied the issue, it was more complex.
 Most people don’t have preexisting passions.
-And research on workplace satisfaction tells that people like their jobs for more nuanced reason than simply it matches some innate interest.
+And research on workplace satisfaction tells that people like their jobs for more nuanced reasons than simply they match some innate interests.

 You advocate cultivating your passion, instead of following your passion.
 What are the key differences?